 Auditing your financial statement

-You are obliged to file an audited financial statement prepared in accordance with the Financial Reporting Standards of Singapore (SFRS).
+You are obliged to file an audited financial statement prepared following the Financial Reporting Standards of Singapore (SFRS).
 The purpose is to substantiate the credibility of your report on the company’s financial health and financial standing.

 That being said, you would be entitled to the exemption of this requirement as long as your company is grouped under the category of “small company” by meeting 2 out of the following 3 criteria: